numaproj/numaflow/docs/APIs.md

 <p>

-Serving is the HTTP endpoint for Numaflow.
+ServingSource is the HTTP endpoint for Numaflow.
 </p>

 </p>